-This unique, two-year degree provides an interdisciplinary study of the interaction between children, texts and media, along with the opportunity to study and live in at least three European countries.
+This unique, two-year degree provides an interdisciplinary study of the interaction between children, texts and media, along with the opportunity to study and live in at least two European countries.
 You will be able to engage with an array of cultural events related to children’s literature and media, and participate in a placement with a practitioner organisation.

 Why this programme

 - This is a unique programme that draws on the recognised strengths of the consortium partners to offer a joint degree that engages in children’s literature, media and culture.

 - Glasgow is the leading partner in the consortium of universities that have developed this programme.
 The other universities are Aarhus University, Tilburg University and the Autonomous University of Barcelona.